microsoft/winforms-designer-extensibility/Docs/sdk/control-library-nuget-package-spec.md

 Windows Forms has a rich ecosystem of vendors that provide controls and other UI components the developers can use to quickly build a fully functioning app.

 In the past (with .NET Framework Windows Forms), control vendors could depend on their designer being loaded into the same process as Visual Studio (VS).
-This enabled them to call Visual Sudio API and manipulate the painting of their controls directly from within VS.
+This enabled them to call Visual Studio API and manipulate the painting of their controls directly from within Visual Studio.

-However, .NET Core Windows Forms is rendered in a separate process from VS, so control authors are going to need a mechanism to package their controls that works with this new architecture.
+However, .NET Core Windows Forms is rendered in a separate process from Visual Studio, so control authors are going to need a mechanism to package their controls that works with this new architecture.

 NuGet is the most popular way to package libraries in .NET, and vendors tend to ship their proprietary libraries by installing them to a local folder as NuGet packages, and turning that into a NuGet feed for the developer.